freenas/freenas-docs/userguide/network.rst

 Creating a Link Aggregation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO review and update all text in this section.

 **Before** creating a link aggregation, make sure that all interfaces to use in the lagg are not manually configured in